Page Summary

 https://www.googleapis.com/auth/gmail.addons.current.message.action

-Grants access to the open message's content upon a user interaction, such as when an add-on menu item is selected.
+Grants access to the open message's content upon user interaction, such as when selecting an add-on menu item.
 Requires an access token.

 https://www.googleapis.com/auth/gmail.addons.current.message.readonly